Lightnet/project-phaser3-dev/README.md

 # Notes:
  * this.load.setBaseURL('http://localhost:3000'); //you can change until this project is set for default settings is not production.
+ * The Babel javascript config file .babelrc and gulpfile.js has two since one is for node and other is browser setting builds.

 # Links:
  * https://phaser.io/tutorials/getting-started-phaser3/part5